 After my last lesson, I popped the GPS on and headed to Kangaroo Point where the Brisbane Jazz Club (BJC) is.
 On the way I passed the most awesome view of the city and pulled over to take a picture.

 Five minutes later I was at the club.
 BJC is on the waterfront, such a cool location.
-John said it was going to be pretty full and since I was on my own I knew where I wanted to sit: up near the front, on the right side where there’s a long ledge just wide enough to put drinks, and where bar stools are appropriately lined up.
+Since I was on my own I knew where I wanted to sit: up near the front, on the right side where there’s a long ledge just wide enough to put drinks, and with bar stools lined up.

 The BJC decor is red and black, with that quintessentially jazz club feel: a dark, plush coziness.